zaffnet/nteract/packages/outputs/src/components/output.md

   <StreamText />
 </Output>;
 ```
-We can also render errors that are returned from the Jupyter kernel we're connected to.
+Errors returned from the connected Jupyter kernel can be rendered.

 ```jsx
 const { KernelOutputError } = require("./kernel-output-error");